Chapter 5: Handling Problems

 Solution:

-5. Clear ownership: Ensure they have authority they need
+5. Clear ownership.
+Make sure they have the authority they need

 The Blocker Hider